 Although the main theme of the youth conferences has always been talking with the young people, President El-Sisi has been using them as a platform to openly communicate with all the Egyptian citizens, of all demographic backgrounds, about different matters of concern, on the domestic and international levels.
 So far, the youth forums have been very successful and very effective, in that regard.

-Yet, it would be a mistake to believe that applying the same technique would work properly with convening a national dialogue, where tough conversations between the state officials and political opposition are expected to take place.
+Yet, it would be a mistake to believe that applying the same technique would work properly in convening a national dialogue, where tough conversations between state officials and political opposition are expected to take place.
 Otherwise, the inclusive political dialogue will turn into a huge frustration that will eventually backfire on the image of the state leadership in the public eye.
 This is a potential consequence that should be avoided at all costs, especially during the acute political and economic stress that the country is going through, these days.